 Look into Physical Therapy

 For some elderly loved ones, physical therapy can be a tremendous benefit.
 The physical therapist can assess your loved one’s current health and her abilities and then recommend specific exercises to help her to become stronger.
-Physical therapy is similar to an exercise program for your loved one, but it’s highly targeted to make sure that she is able to heal at a steady pace.
+Physical therapy is similar to an exercise program for your loved one, but it’s highly targeted to make sure that they are able to heal at a steady pace.

 Move a Bit, but Rest a Bit, Too

 Your loved one will need to be able to move a bit during her healing, but it’s important that she doesn’t overdo it, either.
 Make sure that your elderly loved one has plenty of time to rest.
-One way that you can do this is to have plenty of her favorite activities ready to go so that her mind is occupied while her body rests.
+One way that you can do this is to have plenty of their favorite activities ready to go so that their mind is occupied while her body rests.
 Some of the activities you might consider could be favorite movies, music, or even coloring in adult coloring books.
-Find activities that your loved one truly enjoys so that she’s not bored.
+Find activities that your loved one truly enjoys so that they’re not bored.